nebulaeonline/microauthd/README.md

 **2025-07-02**

+TOTP is working again, and we added an --otp-issuer option so that you can control how your entry will appear in authentication apps like Google Authenticator; it was previously hardcoded to microauthd, but we didn't like that look.

 The march continues for bringing our tokens and our token issuance into compliance with OAuth2 and OIDC.
 Fixed a bug where Id Tokens were not being issued in the case of refresh, even if the original token had an openid scope.
 Also updated /userinfo to bring it into compliance with OAuth2 specifications.

 **2025-07-01**